bob123456678/TrainControl/Readme.md

 * v1.5.6 [01/15/22]
     - Function icons will now correctly be shown for F17-F32
     - Added support for multi-unit locomotives
+    - API can now be used without opening UI

 * v1.5.5 [01/12/22]
     - Implemented basic classes/graph API for autonomous train operation